ava-labs/avalanche-docs/docs/dapps/developer-toolchains/using-hardhat-with-the-avalanche-c-chain.md

 "deploy": "npx hardhat run scripts/deploy.ts",
 ```

-You can choose which environment that you want to deploy to by passing in the `--network` flag with `local` (e.g. a local network created with Avalanche Network Runner), `fuji`, or `mainnet` for each respective environment.
-If you don't pass in `--network` then it will default to the hardhat network.
-For example, if you want to deploy to mainnet:
+You can choose which environment that you want to deploy to by passing in the
+`--network` flag with `local` (for example a local network created with Avalanche
+Network Runner), `fuji`, or `mainnet` for each respective environment.
+If you
+don't pass in `--network` then it will default to the hardhat network.
+For
+example, if you want to deploy to Mainnet:

 ```text
 yarn deploy --network mainnet